 The Department Chair's signature will be required on any charge against the department's budget that results in a cash disbursement.
 The department budget represents the maximum charges that can be incurred for the fiscal year.
 No further charges can be accepted once the budget limit is reached.

-Facilities and services of the College are to be used for College Business only.
-This includes autos, vans, photocopiers, telephones, computers, postage, the purchase of books, etc. As a general rule, if it is not appropriate to charge the use of the College's facilities to your department budget, the facilities should not be used.
+Facilities, equipment, and services of the College are to be used for College business only.
+This includes the use of autos, vans, photocopiers, telephones, computers, postage, office supplies, and other materials.

 Payment to Non-Employees for Services